-Catalase Test: A Quick and Simple Method for Bacterial Identification
+Catalase Test: Procedure, Significance, and Bacterial Identification Made Easy

 Introduction